MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-suspicious-activity.md

 * **[Discovery log](tutorial-shadow-it.md)**: Activities extracted from firewall and proxy traffic logs forwarded to Cloud App Security.
 The logs are analyzed against the [cloud app catalog](risk-score.md), ranked, and scored based on more than 80 risk factors.
 * **[Proxy log](proxy-intro-aad.md)**: Activities from your [Conditional Access App Control apps](tutorial-proxy.md#phase-1-monitor-user-activities-for-anomalies).

-Next, you’ll want to tune your polices.
+Next, you’ll want to tune your policies.
 The following policies can be fine-tuned by setting filters, dynamic thresholds (UEBA) to help train their detection models, and suppressions to reduce common false positive detections:

 * Anomaly detection
 * Cloud Discovery anomaly detection